hjk789/NXEnhanced/README.md

 - A button to sort the allow/deny lists alphabetically.
 ![Sort A-Z](https://i.imgur.com/KKhgMdd.png)

-## Upcoming features

-None for now.
-Soon I'll work on the other features.
-Stay tuned!

 ## Future features

 - Add a Preferences screen to tweak some features to your like.